 NASA did a study that validated this conclusion comparing sitting to that of being weightless in space.
 They found that it only takes up to 72 hours to start negatively affecting the anti-gravitational (intrinsic) muscles.

 So too much sitting creates incorrect patterning.
-Did you know that it takes between 25,000 to 30,000 repetitions to undo bad motion patterns?
+Did you know that it takes between 3,000 to 5,000 repetitions to undo bad motor patterns?
 WHAT?

 Weight-bearing movements and the adjustments you make shifting from side to side while standing has a whole series of physiological benefits to the musculature, the balance in musculature, the visual cortex, and also improves brain function, structure, and connectivity.